InDiD: Instant Disorder Detection via Representation Learning: Experiments

 \section{Experiments}

-In this section, we demonstrate how our change-point detection approach works in real-data scenarios and compare it to others.
+In this section, we demonstrate how our change-point detection approach works in real-data scenarios and compare it with the others.
 The main results are given for all datasets.
-Due to space limitations, we consider more specific findings only via one dataset; as for other datasets, results were almost similar in our experiments.
-The code and data are published online\footnote{The code and data labelling are available at \url{ https://anonymous.4open.science/r/InDiD-FD23}}
+Due to space limitations, we consider more specific findings only via one dataset; as for the other datasets, the results were almost similar in our experiments.
+The code and data are published online\footnote{The code and data labelling are available at \url{https://github.com/romanenkova95/InDiD}}